MobilSwitch-5c - GSM remote control and signalling with battery backup

 The supply voltage level of the device is within the range of industry standards (10-30V) and it draws maximum 500mA current.
 The device is equipped with a unique name and identifier.
 All of the inputs (4+2+1) can be labeled up to 16-character long names.
 The SMS notifications sent by the device contain these labels, moreover the output on/off commands can be also defined by the user.
 The output relays can be programmed to be either monostable (i.e. after switching the output on, it will be automatically switched off after a defined time duration) or bistable (switching the output on and off requires separate commands).
 In monostable output mode, the outputs can be switched via voice calls and the switched-on state of the outputs can be configured up to 9999 seconds (~3 hours) of duration.
 As the configured time elapsed, the relays will be switched off automatically and the outputs return to their default states.
 For each telephone number, the user can select and configure which input changes can generate alerts and notifications for the corresponding number that can be contacted via SMS and/or voice calls.
 The device can be equipped either with smaller, rectangular dual-band stick antenna or with magnetic, screwable external antenna equipped with RG174 SMA-connector.

-The mini-USB connector that is used for configuration is located on the bottom-left side of the panel.
+The mini-USB connector that is used for configuration is located on the top-left side of the panel.
 The microSIM card must be inserted into the holder as explained in the corresponding figure.
-The high-voltage high current “No-Com-Nc” type relays are located on the top of the panel and the loads connected to the relays must not draw more than 8A current at 230V.
+The high-voltage high current “No-Com-Nc” type relays are located on the top of the panel and the loads connected to the relays must not draw more than 1A current at 48V.
 There are terminals for each pin of the relays.
 The GSM modem has an external SMA connector, thus not only the rectangular stick antenna, but also the external magnetic-bottom antenna with coax cord can be connected, therefore the device can be placed inside of a metal case or in a metal house of controller and the antenna can be placed outside to achieve better signal strength.The 4 digital inputs, the analog input and the input of the counter are located at the bottom of the panel.
-The digital inputs can be either voltageless type inputs, comparator type inputs that can be adjusted between 3-40V DC, opto-coupled inputs or analog inputs that sense 5-30V AC.
-The types of the inputs are defined by the small panels connected with pin headers to the terminals.
-The pulse-counter input can be either pulse-triggered or opto-coupled.
+The digital inputs can be only voltageless type inputs.
 The counter can count up to 199’999 and it resets in the case of an alarm.
 The analog input can sense voltage levels between 0-30V DC.
 The simple voltageless input can be triggered by 0V, i.e. by pulling the input to GND (ground) via conductors or semi-conductors.
 The AC sensing, opto-coupled inputs heavily delayed, since this input is used for sensing the outage of power supply.
 Because of the EMC and line filtering, the sensing and delay takes about 12 seconds of time.
 On the upper board is a "Test" button.
 Pushing that button the module can send a report SMS with the status of inputs and outputs.
 The red jumper in "On" position can connect the Li-Po battery.

 After successful recognition, the corresponding picture of the device will be displayed inthe main window of the software.
 The status of the device can be queried by pressing the “Get Status” button if the device is connected to a network.
 The user settings can be performed by filling the appropriate input fields.
 With the checkboxes located next to the phone numbers, the user can specify which input alert or alerts should be sent to the telephone number via SMS.
 It can also be set with the Output Control columns which output should be triggered when there is an incoming phone call originated from the given phone number to the device.
 On the “Digital Inputs” tab, the labels of inputs and the corresponding messages that are sent via SMS in the case of input change can be set.
 The settings and values of the analog and counter inputs can be set on the “Analog Inputs” tab.
 The range of the analog input can be selected (0-15V or 0-30V), and the minimum and maximum values can be set.
 The pulse counter issues an alert when the counter reaches the given maximum value.
 On the “Outputs” tab, the output commands can be specified.
 These commands are sent to the device via SMS and after reception, the device will switch the output states accordingly.